 Answering the question “How long does a home renovation take to complete?” is a little bit like answering the question “How long does a math problem take to solve?”
 It depends on who’s solving the problem, and whether the problem is basic arithmetic or advanced calculus.
 There are so many factors that influence the length of a renovation that the surest way to estimate your timeline is to speak with a specific contractor about your specific project goals.

 That said, renovation timelines don’t have to be a black box problem.
 Estimates are available, and just as importantly, there are easy explanations for the factors that lengthen or shorten your renovation timeline.
-Today we’ll look at a general overview of the process, and we’ll also cover the causes for delay.
+Today we’ll look at a general overview of the process, and we’ll also cover the causes of delay.

 While so much depends on the size and scope of your project, as well as the contractor managing your renovation, the quick answer to how long a major renovation takes is: usually between nine and eighteen months.
 Here’s how the process works:

 As a general rule of thumb, fleshing out the design for your whole home renovation takes one to three months.
 SevernWoods clients typically begin with an architectural design.
 This timeline is dependent on the Architect you select and the architectural complexity of your vision.
 If you have a clear picture of what you’re looking for, the process will be expedited.
-If you are using the design phase to explore your preferences, or innovate an unusual space, your design phase will take longer.
+If you are using the design phase to explore your preferences or innovate an unusual space, your design phase will take longer.
 One way to expedite the design phase is to choose an Architect with the connections to partner with an expert contractor early in the project.
-This collaborative design approach can help address construction related design considerations and prevent later design changes due to building factors.
+This collaborative design approach can help address construction-related design considerations and prevent later design changes due to building factors.

-If you don't have an existing connection with a builder you will need to find and approach several remodeling contractors first, then choose the one who's specialties align with your needs.
+If you don't have an existing connection with a builder you will need to find and approach several remodeling contractors first, then choose the one whose specialties align with your needs.
 This process can take weeks but if you are shopping for the lowest bidder, it could take longer.
 Take your time and be sure to verify all certifications and insurance.

-Once you have chosen the best builder, they will need to coordinate with multiple subcontractors, including electricians, plumbers, HVAC installers, specialty carpenters, masons, etc. Elite builder's like SevernWoods know and work with the best and most professional subcontractors but this part still takes up to 4 weeks.
+Once you have chosen the best builder, they will need to coordinate with multiple subcontractors, including electricians, plumbers, HVAC installers, specialty carpenters, masons, etc. Elite builders like SevernWoods know and work with the best and most professional subcontractors but this part still takes up to 4 weeks.
 After your builder gathers competitive bids from subcontractors they should create a detailed and accurate cost estimate and construction schedule.